zofe/rapyd-framework/README.md

 ## IMPORTANT NOTICE ##
-development  of __rapyd-framerowk__ is stopped.
+development  of __rapyd-framerowk__ is now stopped.
-Reason:  I'm a laravel fan now, so I'm migrating my code to laravel framework.
+Reason:  I'm a laravel fan now, so I'm migrating my projects to laravel framework.

 development of __rapyd-laravel__ is now ative.
-Rapyd is now reborn as standard laravel package: https://github.com/zofe/rapyd-laravel
+Rapyd is now reborn as standard laravel package:
+https://github.com/zofe/rapyd-laravel